Trump praises veterans, hits media at Kennedy Center event

-WASHINGTON (Reuters) - U.S. President Donald Trump honoured military veterans in Washington on Saturday at a Kennedy Center event that resembled both a political rally and an evangelical Christian religious service ahead of the July 4 Independence Day holiday.
+WASHINGTON, July 1 (Reuters) - U.S. President Donald Trump honored military veterans in Washington on Saturday at a Kennedy Center event that resembled both a political rally and an evangelical Christian religious service ahead of the July 4 Independence Day holiday.

 "Since the signing of the Declaration of Independence 241 years ago, America always affirmed that liberty comes from our creator.
 Our rights are given to us by God, and no earthly force can ever take those rights away," he said.